zothsu/z-thedev.tech/README.md

 - Let's Encrypt (via Caddy)

 ## How to Use
-1. Provision a VPS (Linode used in this case)
+1. Find yourself a VPS (Linode used in this case)
 2. Set up your SSH key and secure the server
 3. Install Docker and Docker Compose
 4. Clone this repository and customize `index.html`, `Caddyfile`, and `docker-compose.yml`